 IV fluids, total parenteral nutrition, and tube feedings do not prolong the life of dying patients, may increase discomfort, and even hasten death.
 Adverse effects of artificial nutrition in dying patients can include pulmonary congestion, pneumonia, edema, and pain associated with inflammation.
 Conversely, dehydration and ketosis due to caloric restriction correlate with analgesic effects and absence of discomfort.
 The only reported discomfort due to dehydration near death is xerostomia, which can be prevented and relieved with oral swabs or ice chips.

 Even debilitated and cachectic patients may live for several weeks with no food and minimal hydration.
 Family members should understand that stopping medically supplied fluids does not result in the patient’s immediate death and ordinarily does not hasten death.
 Supportive care, including good oral hygiene, is imperative for patient comfort during this time.

 Many seriously ill patients experience nausea, frequently without vomiting.
 Nausea may arise with gastrointestinal problems (eg, constipation, gastritis), metabolic abnormalities (eg, hypercalcemia, uremia), drug adverse effects, increased intracranial pressure secondary to cerebral cancer, and psychosocial stress.
-When possible, treatment should match the likely cause—eg, stopping NSAIDs, treating gastritis with H2 blockers, and trying corticosteroids for patients with known or suspected brain metastases.
+When possible, treatment should match the likely cause—eg, stopping NSAIDs, treating gastritis with proton pump inhibitors, and trying corticosteroids for patients with known or suspected brain metastases.
 If nausea is due to gastric distention and reflux, metoclopramide (eg, 10 to 20 mg orally or subcutaneously 4 times a day as needed or given on a scheduled basis) is useful because it increases gastric tone and contractions while relaxing the pyloric sphincter.